b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 about [XNA](https://en.wikipedia.org/wiki/Microsoft_XNA), which taught the basics of game development using the example of a very primitive space shooter.
 Guided with the book, I implemented it.
 Then extended it a little bit.
 And was hooked.
 Out of nowhere, I had so many ideas how to extend that game.
 Different types of weapons and enemies.
 Particle effects.
 Creating my own pixel art.
 Online leaderboards.
 Accelerometer controls.
-I has such a rush of adrenalin, that worked on my project till 8am in the morning, then went to my lectures and finally took a power nap during the lunch break to recharge.
+I had such a rush of adrenalin, that worked on my project till 8am in the morning, then went to my lectures and finally took a power nap during the lunch break to recharge.
 Just a few weeks later, my first game [SpacepiXX](http://windowsphone.com/s?appId=cbe0dfa7-2879-4c2c-b7c6-3798781fba16) was born.